MeganHarrison/ai-agent-mastery/6_Agent_Deployment/PLANNING.md

 ├── frontend/               # React application with auth ├── sql/                    # Database schemas + state management
 ├── docker-compose.yml      # Orchestrated local deployment
-└── ../.github/workflows/      # CI/CD automation (NEW - one directory up at the root of the repo)
+├── deploy.py               # Script to help with cloud or local deployments └── ../.github/workflows/      # CI/CD automation (NEW - one directory up at the root of the repo)
 ```